roadwarriorwp/rwc-employee-handbook/employment-policies/code-of-conduct.md

 # Code of Conduct Policy

-This code of conduct applies to Road Warrior Creative employees and contractors in all capacities where they represent or can be affliated with our company, including:
+This code of conduct applies to Road Warrior Creative employees and contractors in all capacities where they represent or can be affiliated with our company, including:

 * Road Warrior Creative online communities and platforms, including but not limited to
 	* Internal platforms such as Basecamp, GitHub, WordPress.org, and Zendesk